igorski/zCanvas/README.md

 # Live Demos

-You can view some basic features in the down-and-dirty demos here :
+You can view some basic features in the down-and-dirty demos here, note the demos were written in ES5 without the use of any libraries (other than RequireJS to load zCanvas), to make them instantly available to the browser:

+### Game demos

  * [Demo #1: Spritesheets and pixel-perfect collisions](https://rawgithub.com/igorski/zcanvas/master/examples/demo1.html)
  * [Demo #2: Custom game loop and fast collision detections](https://rawgithub.com/igorski/zcanvas/master/examples/demo2.html)

+### Graphics manipulation demos

  * [Demo #3: Layers and interactions](https://rawgithub.com/igorski/zcanvas/master/examples/demo3.html)
  * [Demo #4: Integrating 3rd party animation libraries](https://rawgithub.com/igorski/zcanvas/master/examples/demo4.html)